Code-Institute-Submissions/matt70iu-JavaScript-milestone-V1_JuneResub/README.md

 3. Secect the 'repository' menu and from it select 'pull'.
 4. Select 'open in visual studio code' from the home screen.
 5. The repository can now be worked on locally, without the need to gitpod etc.

+Forking the repository:

+1. Login to Gitbut and select the relevent repository.
+2. At the top the the repository (not page), select settings.
+3. Then select fork.
+I am currently not able to fork the repository as I own it, but this this the procedure one would normally follow.

 ## Credits